 You can use the Settings > Notification > Alert Configuration from the NetBackup Appliance Web Console to apply the Call Home settings.
 AutoSupport in appliance uses the data that is gathered by Call Home to provide proactive monitoring for the appliance.
-If Call Home is enabled, the appliance uploads hardware and software information (or the Call Home data) to Symantec AutoSupport server periodically at an interval of 15 minutes.
+If Call Home is enabled, the appliance uploads hardware and software information (or the Call Home data) to Veritas AutoSupport server periodically.

 If the appliance encounters an error state, all hardware logs from past three days are gathered along with the current log.
-The logs are then uploaded to the Symantec AutoSupport server for further analysis and support.
+The logs are then uploaded to the Veritas AutoSupport server for further analysis and support.
 These error logs are also stored on the appliance.
 You can access these logs from /log/upload/<date> folder.
-If there is a problem with a piece of hardware, you might want to contact Symantec Technical Support.
+If there is a problem with a piece of hardware, you might want to contact Veritas Technical Support.
 The Technical Support engineer uses the serial number of your appliance and assesses the hardware status from the Call Home data.

-Note: For Call Home to work correctly, ensure that your appliance has Internet access either directly, or through a proxy server to reach the Symantec AutoSupport servers.
+Note: For Call Home to work correctly, ensure that your appliance has Internet access either directly, or through a proxy server to reach the Veritas AutoSupport servers.

-NetBackup Appliance supports all the SNMP servers in the market.
-However, the following SNMP servers are tested and certified for using with version 2.6.0.x:
+NetBackup appliance supports all the SNMP servers in the market.
+However, the following SNMP servers are tested and certified for using with version 3.1 and 3.1.1:

-- ManageEngineTM SNMP server - HP OpenView SNMP server
+- ManageEngine[TM] SNMP server - HP OpenView SNMP server

-Also ensure that you register the appliance and your contact information using the Settings > Notification > Registration menu.
+Also ensure that you register the appliance and your contact information on the MyAppliance portal.
 Registering your NetBackup appliance helps to make sure that you are alerted to product updates and other important information about your appliance.